yearn/yearn-devdocs/docs/partners/introduction.md

 Here is how we calculate management and performance fees:

+- In this example the vault has a 2% management fee and a 20% performance fee:
     - 2% of the vaults yearly TVL ($200,000) goes to management fees
     - 20% of yield ($200,000) goes to performance fees

 So out of the $400,000: